by Susan Rosenthal

 “There’s no solidarity when labor becomes a go-between, laundering funds and resources from the Bush administration and passing them to groups abroad.
 That role is more appropriate for government agents – agents of empire…We believe that international labor solidarity must come from the heart of the workers in one country to the heart of workers in another country – a…reciprocal relationship.”

-Rank-and-file struggles for union democracy are essential to turn unions into fighting organizations that can defend workers’ rights on the job and advance their liberation as a class.
+Rank-and-file struggles for union democracy are essential to transform unions into fighting organizations that defend workers’ rights on the job and advance their liberation as a class.